JustAiden9/quotedaily/README.md

-QuoteDaily delivers inspirational quotes from the "best coders" at BHS!
+My quotedaily app delivers inspirational quotes from the "best coders" at BHS!